 From a woodworking perspective, you will want to consider what you are using the rotary tool for.
 Removing material, edging, and detail design are common uses for your rotary tool.

 Removing material is quite a broad term so I thought I would explain more in detail want I am referring to.
 A lot of woodworkers using the rotary tools will want to carve deep designs, lettering for example or for image carving.
 These are popular and are easily done with a rotary tool.

 Depending on the wood material you will be carving you will want the power to carve.
-Pine for example is a softwood which can easily be carved.
-Oak is a hardwood and will require a little more power.
+Pine for example is a softwood that can easily be carved.
+Oak is hardwood and will require a little more power.

-Edging your wood project consists of using a bit which will provide a designed edge around your wood project.
-The question I would recommend is does your rotary tool accommodate bits which will work for this function and yet still provide the capability of smaller detailed design.
+Edging your wood project consists of using a bit that will provide a designed edge around your wood project.
+The question I would recommend is doing your rotary tool accommodates bits that will work for this function and yet still provide the capability of a smaller detailed design.

 This is the most common use most rotary tools.
 Carving detailed images and 3D images in wood.
-My recommendation is to consider the weight, ergo design and the capability of the the rotary tool to have a variable speed.
+My recommendation is to consider the weight, ergo design, and the capability of the rotary tool to have a variable speed.

 Let’s look at an overview of some of the alternatives below with pertinent information.

 |Black & Decker RTX-B 3-Speed RTX||3 speed||5||12000, 24000||2.05|

 Can A Drill Be Used As A Dremel